nplinden/nozzle_design/README.md

 # nozzle_design
 This code was develloped by Nicolas LINDEN and Charles MALITOURNE as part of a third year qualifying project at École Nationale Supérieur d'Arts et Métiers.
 Its goal is to help design the geometry of supersonic nozzles.
 It is based on the method of characteristics and is in part inspired by the algorithm described in John D. Anderson's book 'Fundamentals of Aerodynamics, Fifth Edition'.
-It uses an ideal gas model and allows the user to modify the nozzle's parameters to their liking.
+It uses an ideal gas model and make the assumption of a iso-entropic flow, and allows the user to modify the nozzle's parameters to their liking.
 It makes use of the CoolProp python3 wrapper available at coolprop.org.
 Development is still ongoing but basic option are all available.

 ## Required Python3 library
 This code only work on python3.